zodac-personal/home_theatre/README.md

 docker compose -f docker-compose-pi.yml restart netalert
 ```

-**NOTE:** This isn't very robust to version upgrades, a fresh install with new config entries needs to be compared.
+**NOTE:** This isn't very robust to version upgrades, a fresh installation with new config entries needs to be compared.
 An [issue has been raised](https://github.com/jokob-sk/NetAlertX/issues/687), but no ETA on if/when it might be done.

 ### Ollama